‘So this is where all of the iconic photos of Cappadocia are taken!’ I thought as I was in the middle of the Red Tour around Cappadocia.

-So on my return trip and with more and more photos of Cappadocia online I decided to do the Red Tour which took me to those iconic places and I booked this tour right here through Get Your Guide using the tour operator Tourmania:
+So on my return trip and with more and more photos of Cappadocia online and Instagram especially, I decided to do the Red Tour which took me to those Instagram spots, and I booked this tour right here through Get Your Guide using the tour operator Tourmania:

 This post contains affiliate links, if you would like to go on the Red Tour I would appreciate you using the links contained in this post as I paid for the trip myself and get a small commission at no extra cost for you if you use it.